 How to Apply for Financial Aid

 Applying for financial aid is pretty easy!
-You must first complete the Free Application for Federal Student Aid (FAFSA) online.
+You must first complete the Free Application for Federal Student Aid (FAFSA) online or on the new mobile myStudentAid app.
 In that form, indicate that you want Pima Community College to receive your FAFSA data by entering our school code of 007266.
-After we get your FAFSA data, we will place action items (red flags) that you need to take care of on your MyPima Financial Aid tab.
-After all red flags are submitted (they turn to green checks) we can determine your financial aid package.
+After we get your FAFSA data, we will place action items (red X icons) that you need to take care of on your MyPima Financial Aid tab.
+After all red X icons are submitted (they turn to green checks) we can determine your financial aid package.

+You must complete the FAFSA annually.
+Be sure to complete the correct one.
+The 2019-2020 FAFSA is for the fall of 2019 and the spring and summer of 2020.
 If you need help completing your FAFSA, you can visit any PCC campus and we will gladly assist you.
 You can also use the Department of Education’s FAFSA FAQ page.

-Steps to Apply:
+2019-2020 Steps to Apply:

-Step 6: After you have all green check marks, watch for an email letting you know that you have been awarded.
+Step 3: After you have all green check marks, watch for an email letting you know that you have been awarded.

 Taking Classes at Two Colleges

 If you are taking classes at two schools during one semester (example: PCC and the University of Arizona), you can only get financial aid from the school that you will be graduating from.
 You will want to contact that school’s Financial Aid Office for a Consortium Agreement.
 This is a form that notifies both schools of the courses you are taking at each institution and who will be disbursing the financial aid.
 If you accidentally get financial aid disbursed to you from both schools, you will have to reimburse one of the schools.
 Let us know in advance if you are in this situation so we can prevent funds from disbursing at PCC.
 Be aware since you do not have financial aid at PCC, we can not hold your classes.
 Be sure to pay in full or sign up for a payment plan to ensure you are not dropped.